77flyy/Cobra/docs/index.md

 ## Cobra: Buy, sell, search pools, and more on all Raydium, Pump.fun, and Meteora AMMs.

 **Overview:**
-**Cobra** is an **off-chain DeX router on Solana** that allows users to grind custom vanity keys, find markets for mints, locate pools with sufficient liquidity, and perform swaps across various supported markets.
+[**Cobra**](https://github.com/FLOCK4H/Cobra) is a personal **off-chain DeX router for Solana**

+Installing it allows you to grind custom vanity keys, find markets for mints, locate pools with sufficient liquidity, and perform swaps across various supported markets - all using either a built-in CLI application, or via code.
+Imagine a swiss kinfe for DeFi on Solana.
+Cobra is designed to be a versatile tool for traders and developers alike.

+!!! note
+    Cobra is not a wallet, it does not hold your funds.
+It is a tool to interact with DeFi protocols on Solana.
+Whole project runs directly on your machine, the speed of routing, sending transactions, and other interfaces depends only on your RPC Node, and/or your machine.

 ## Supported Markets